RosettaCommons/documentation/FARFAR2.md

 ## Optional additional files:

--   The [[fasta file]]: it is a sequence file for your RNA.
-Its header lines can specify chains and numbering for the output structures, too.
+-   The [[RNA fasta file]]: it is a sequence file for your RNA.
+Its header lines can specify chains and numbering for the output structures, too. *This differs from the ordinary FASTA format you may be familiar with and is required to specify chemically modified nucleotides.*

 -   The [[secondary structure file|rna-secondary-structure-file]]: holds the secondary structure for the RNA in dot-parens notation, if known.